Stanley Glacier: Kootenay fossils revealed

 All participants on the Burgess Shale Guided Hikes require a valid national park pass.
 Purchase your pass the day before your guided hike; the park gates and visitor centres are not open in the early morning, and our guides do not sell park passes.

-Note: When travelling east from Vancouver, the time changes from the Pacific Time Zone to the Mountain Time Zone at Glacier National Park’s eastern boundary.
-All hike times are in Mountain Daylight Time, the same time zone as Calgary, Alberta and Golden, B.C.
+When travelling east from Vancouver, the time changes from the Pacific Time Zone to the Mountain Time Zone at Glacier National Park’s eastern boundary.
+All hike times are in Mountain Daylight Time, the same time zone as Calgary, Alberta and Golden, British Columbia.

 - Dates and hike requested